Stormhand81/Immersion/README.md

 • Dragonflight UI Detection

-If the player has Dragonflight UI (DFUI) enabled, Immersion adapts automatically, safely hiding the default player frame and other redundant elements.
+If the player has DragonFlight Reloaded 2 UI enabled, Immersion adapts automatically, safely hiding the default player frame and other redundant elements.
 No setup required.

 • Clean PlayerFrame Handling